 In the general population with AF, OAT is supported by guidelines that mandate the use of scoring systems to estimate thromboembolic and bleeding risk, most commonly through the CHA2DS2-VASc and HAS-BLED scores, respectively (5).
 Other scores include CHADS2, R2CHADS2, ABC, GARFIELD and ATRIA (to estimate stroke risk) and ABC, ATRIA, GARFIELD, ORBIT, HEMORRAGES (to estimate hemorrhage risk) (37).
 Although these scoring systems have been studied in a range of populations, their transferability to the setting of CKD is largely untested.

-The most commonly used score for predicting stroke risk, CHA2DS2-VASc, was superior to CHADS2 in predicting the risk of ischemic stroke in a Taiwanese cohort of patients with ESRD requiring dialysis, but interpretation is limited by the lack of a measure of renal status assessment (38).
+The most commonly used score for predicting stroke risk, CHA2DS2-VASc, was superior to CHADS2 in predicting the risk of ischemic stroke in a Taiwanese cohort of patients with ESRD requiring dialysis.
+Nevertheless, both of these scoring systems do not take account of loss of renal function (38).
 Moreover, R2CHADS2, which does incorporate a measure of renal status in the form of eGFR or creatinine clearance <60 ml/min has not yet been validated at creatinine clearances <30 ml/min.
 ATRIA has a single risk inflection point at an eGFR less than 45 ml/min/1.73 m2 and does not further subdivide severity of renal impairment or take in to consideration the different renal replacement therapy modalities which patients may be receiving.

-While the commonly used scores to estimate bleeding (HAS-BLED, ATRIA, ORBIT, HEMORRAGES) do attempt to reflect kidney function, they all utilise non-validated thresholds of eGFR and fail to differentiate between patients receiving different forms of renal replacement therapy.
+While the commonly used scores to estimate bleeding (HAS-BLED, ATRIA, ORBIT, HEMORRAGES) attempt to reflect kidney function, they do not utilise eGFR thresholds and fail to differentiate between patients receiving different forms of renal replacement therapy.
 Current bleeding scoring systems are unreliable when applied to dialysis patients (39).

 Oral Anticoagulants in CKD